 - Falls among older adults cost the U.S. healthcare system almost $50 billion.*

 - More than 95% of hip fractures are caused by falling.
 About three-quarters of all hip fractures occur in women.

-> - The majority of hip fracture patients will not make a full recovery.
-Many will require nursing home admission or be dependent upon a cane or walker.
+- The majority of hip fracture patients will not make a full recovery.
+Many will require nursing home or skilled nursing admission or be dependent upon a cane or walker.

->

-> Many things can put you at higher risk for a fall, including certain medical conditions and poor dietary habits.
+Many things can put you at higher risk for a fall, including certain medical conditions and poor dietary habits.

 - Impaired musculoskeletal function, gait abnormality, and osteoporosis